The Stefan problem and free targets of optimal Brownian martingale transport: Optimal target problem

 \subsection{Universality of the optimal target}

-A remarkable consequence of this monotonicity is that for a given initial measure $\mu$ and upperbound constraint $f$, the optimal target $\nu$ is unique regardless of the cost function $\mathcal{C}$ as long as $\mathcal{C}$ satisfies either (I) or (II).
-We exploit the fact that Theorem \ref{thm:monotonicity}(1) requires optimality only for one target.
-This result will have interesting consequences later in the context of Stefan problem (see Section~\ref{sec:global-Stefan}). \begin{theorem}[Universality] For a given $\mu$, assume that $\nu_i$, $i=1,2$, is an optimal solution to \eqref{eqn:problem-upper} with the same upperbound constraint $f$, but, for costs $\mathcal{C}_i$, $i=1,2$ where $\mathcal{C}_i$ satisfies (I) or (II).
-Then $\nu_1 = \nu_2$. \end{theorem} \begin{proof} Notice tat $\nu_1, \nu_2 \le f$.
-Let $\tau_i$, $i=1,2$ are the corresponding optimal stopping times, for $\mathcal{C}_i$, $i=1,2$, respectively.
+{\red We prove in this section a remarkable consequence of the monotonicity property, namely, that} for a given initial measure $\mu$ and the constraint $f$, the optimal target $\nu$ is unique independent of the choice of cost function $\mathcal{C}$, as long as it is either type (I) or (II).
+For the same type of costs {\red we have} Lemma~\ref{lem:unique-R}, which shows a universality of optimal stopping time for a fixed target.
+What is surprising here is that the universality holds even across the different types for which the corresponding optimal stopping times behave very differently.
+For its proof we exploit the fact that Theorem \ref{thm:monotonicity}(1) requires optimality only for one of the targets.
+This universality result will have interesting consequences later in the context of Stefan problem (see Section~\ref{sec:global-Stefan}). \begin{theorem}[Universality] Let $\mu$ and $f$ be as given in Theorem~\ref{thm:existence}.
+Let us consider {\red the optimal solutions of \eqref{eqn:problem-upper},} $\nu_i: = \nu (\mu, f, \mathcal{C}_i)$, $i=1,2$, for the cost functions $\mathcal{C}_i$ of either type (I) or (II), same or different types.
+Then $\nu_1 = \nu_2$. \end{theorem} \begin{proof} Let $\tau_i$, $i=1,2$ are the corresponding optimal stopping times, for $\mathcal{C}_i$, $i=1,2$, respectively.
+For the cost $\mathcal{C}_1$ consider the optimal stopping time $\tau_2'$ for the given target $\nu_2$.
+Theorem \ref{thm:monotonicity}(1) and optimality of $\tau_1$ now yields $ \tau_1 \le \tau_2'$.
+This implies that $\nu_1 \le_{SH} \nu_2$.
+Similarly, for the cost $\mathcal{C}_2$, consider the optimal stopping time $\tau_1'$ for the given target $\nu_1$.
+Theorem \ref{thm:monotonicity}(1) and optimality of $\tau_2$ now yields $ \tau_2 \le \tau_1'$.
+This implies that $\nu_2 \le_{SH} \nu_1$.
+The two subharmonic orders imply $\nu_2 =\nu_1 $, completing the proof. \end{proof}